 Low Caffeine or No Caffeine Plants

-Decaffeination is a hot topic and generally misunderstood, but now maybe I have a cleared a few things up.
-Decaf coffee can taste just as good as regular, but it depends on the process that is used, overall age of the coffee, and how long it been since it was roasted.
-Go directly to a roaster, find out what method of decaf is used, make sure it is fresh roasted, and you might have an unbelievably awesome cup of decaf coffee.
+Decaffeination is a hot topic and generally misunderstood, but now maybe I have cleared a few things up.
+Decaf coffee can taste just as good as regular, but it depends on the process that is used, the overall age of the coffee, and how long it has been since it was roasted.
+Go directly to a roaster, find out what method of decaf is used, make sure it is freshly roasted, and you might have an unbelievably awesome cup of decaf coffee.

 How is caffeine removed to produce decaffeinated coffee? – From Scientific American.